Age checks are not simply a regulatory box to tick. They are a key point in digital journeys, where trust can be built or broken.

 But completion requires confidence.

-And confidence is built through consistent, predictable journeys that adapt to human behaviour.
+Confidence is built through consistent, predictable journeys that adapt to human behaviour.

 FAQs

-What Is The Difference Between Age Verification And Age Estimation?
+What Is the Difference Between Age Verification and Age Estimation?

 Age verification usually uses stronger evidence to confirm age, such as an identity document.